 1. Panamax MR4000

-This home theater power manager comes with a high power surge protection rating and automatically monitors monster voltage.
+This home theater power manager has a high power surge protection rating and automatically monitors monster voltage.
 This unit is highly effective in noise filtration and comes with a long power cord.

 Furthermore, it is equipped with eight different power outlets and is undoubtedly a budget-friendly option.
 But despite having 8 different power outlets, it doesn’t come with a USB port for charging, which is a bit of a shame.

 But being affordable doesn’t mean that you will have to compromise on the quality and reliability of this device.
 You can effectively use it with your home system and won’t have to worry about any fluctuating electricity at all.

 - Industries best protection - specifically designed and engineered to provide protected and filtered power to home theater systems

 2. Furman PL-8C

 This power manager features 9 different outlets that you can use to connect AC power.
 It also comes with isolated power banks.
 However, this unit features voltage shutdown circuitry but doesn’t have a USB port for chagrin like the one mentioned above.

 It is a high-quality power manager that comes with Series Multi-Stage protection technology.
 It means that it will effectively keep out any electrical noise.
 The line-filtering technology will keep your equipment safe from any surges.